Cyclo (film): Plot

-The Lady's son is fatally hit by a fire truck that is en route to the fire.
-The cyclo driver gets drunk and takes two of the pills.
-He becomes hallucinatory in the flat where he has been forced to stay.
-Unable to carry out the job of killing the man, he covers himself with blue paint, and mistakenly shoots himself twice.
-The next morning, on Vietnamese New Year’s Day, two gang members find him badly injured.
-The Lady spares his life despite his failure because he reminds her of her deceased son, who used to cover himself in paint too, and releases him from the gang.
-The film ends with the cyclo driver, contemplating the memory of his father, driving his cyclo with his grandfather and sisters down a crowded road.
+At the same time, the Lady’s son is fatally struck by a fire truck responding to the blaze.
+The cyclo driver becomes drunk and takes two of the pills, causing severe hallucinations.
+Unable to carry out the assassination, he covers himself in blue paint and accidentally shoots himself twice.
+The following morning, on Vietnamese New Year’s Day, gang members find him gravely wounded.
+The Lady spares him despite his failure, seeing in him a reminder of her deceased son, and releases him from the gang.

+The film ends with the cyclo driver reflecting on his father’s memory as he rides his cyclo through a crowded street with his grandfather and sisters.